Summertime… the season of Popsicles, lazy mornings, road trips, and days at the pool. But, what do you do when that sweet summer bliss turns sour?

 If you’re on the hunt for something get your kid outdoors plus get them motivated and using their brains while school is out, then check out this summer reading challenge!

-What is a summer reading challenge?
+What is this summer reading challenge?

 This summer reading challenge is a little different than many other summer reading challenges out there.
 It’s not just about how many books you and your kids can read.
 Instead, this challenge is about including nature into your summer reading time.